OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Checking How the Links Are Opened

-If you want to know more about which function actually opens the URL and how the data is actually being handled you can keep investigating.
+If you want to know more about which function actually opens the URL and how the data is actually being handled you should keep investigating.

 Extend the previous command in order to find out if there are any other functions involved into opening the URL.